charlie-galb/daily_diary/README.md

 # Daily Diary
 This is a simple sinatra web app designed to allow users to store and access daily musings online.

+## Functionality
+Users can:
+* Add new diary entries from the homepage
+* Give diary entries a title
+* See a list of entry titles displayed on the homepage
+* Peruse the content of old entries by clicking on the title

 ## Database set up

 1. Connect to <code>psql</code>